zeroc-ice/ice/php/BuildInstructionsWindows.md

 files generated from the Slice files included in the Ice distribution.

 The Ice extension makes no assumptions about the location of these files, so you can install them anywhere you like.
-For example, you can simply include them in the same directory as your application scripts.
-Alternatively, if you prefer to install them in a common directory, you may need to modify PHP's `include_path` directive so that the PHP interpreter is able to locate these files.
-Another option is to modify the include path from within your script prior to including any Ice run-time file.
-Here is an example that assumes Ice is installed in `C:\IcePHP`:

-    // PHP
-    ini_set('include_path',
-    ini_get('include_path') .
-PATH_SEPARATOR .
-'C:/IcePHP');
-    require 'Ice.php'; // Load the core Ice run time definitions.
+An easy way to do that is to update the PHP include path in php.ini to include the directory with Ice for PHP sources, to do that open `php.ini` and append the following directive:

+    include_path=${include_path}";C\ice\php\lib"

 ## Running the PHP Tests